jdolan44/threadpool-cmps358/README.md

 `docker run --rm -it -v ${pwd}:/usr/src/myapp -w /usr/src/myapp gcc:latest /bin/bash`

+Then you can use the makefile for compiling C code:

+- `make threadpool` for the thread pool tester.
+- `make queuetest` for the blocking queue tester.

 ### Concepts learned

 - Thread pools, blocking queues, and their usage.